 Local Biodiversity Action Plans (LBAPs) are seen as the means by which the UKBAP and the Scottish Biodiversity Strategy are implemented at the local level.
 Targets set nationally for species and habitats of conservation concern are translated into actions which are achievable in a local context.
 In addition, LBAPs are expected to provide a focus for the conservation of locally valued species and habitats.

-The process of producing individual Habitat Action Plans is carried out by the Orkney Local Biodiversity Action Plan Steering Group, a sub-group of the Orkney Environment Partnership.
-The Partnership is comprised of representatives of locally based organisations with an interest in and influence over biodiversity.
+The process of producing individual Action Plans is carried out by the Orkney Local Biodiversity Action Plan Steering Group, a sub-group of the Orkney Environment Partnership.
+The Partnership comprises representatives of locally based organisations with an interest in, and influence over biodiversity.

 The LBAP Steering Group is made up of representatives from: